BibliothecaDAO/RealmsWorld/docs/frontend/index.md

 ### Overview

-[Realms.World](https://realms.world) is built using Next.js 13, which allows for a seamless integration of server and client components.
+[Realms.World](https://realms.world){:target="\_blank" rel="noopener"} is built using Next.js 13, which allows for a seamless integration of server and client components.
 The application aims to maximize performance and scalability by leveraging Vercel's cache and local cache.

 ### Server Components